Stability Verification of Neural Network Controllers using Mixed-Integer Programming: Stability Verification of Approximate MPC

+where $\mu$ and $\lambda$ represent the Lagrange multipliers associated with the equality and inequality constraints of the lower level problem~\eqref{eq:qp_reform}, respectively, and $\beta$ is the binary vector used to linearize the complementary slackness conditions. \begin{diffadd}The auxiliary variable~$u_0$ serves as a placeholder for~$\psi_2(x_0)$, and the abstract constraint $(x_0,u_0) \in \gr({\psi_2})$ captures the requirement~$u_0=\psi_2(x_0)$.
+If~$\psi_2(x_0)$ is MILP-representable (e.g., if~$\psi_2(x_0)$ is a ReLU NN), then \eqref{eq:stability_opt_mip} is equivalent to an indefinite MIQP, which can be readily solved with commercial solvers such as Gurobi~\cite{gurobi}.
+Similarly, the bilevel program~\eqref{eq:stability_direct_opt_org} can also be reformulated as an MIQP, and the optimization problems~\eqref{eq:outer_approx_MILPs} that need to be solved to construct~$\overline \Omega$ can be reformulated as MILPs.
+Details are omitted for brevity.\end{diffadd}

-\begin{remark} Note that, because the objective function is indefinite, problem \eqref{eq:stability_opt_mip} is considerably harder to solve than a normal MILP or MIQP.
-Solvers only added support for such problems in recent years (e.g., introduced in Gurobi 9.0), by translating the indefinite cost into bilinear constraints, which are then solved using cutting planes and spatial branching. \end{remark}
+\begin{remark} As its objective function is indefinite quadratic, problem \eqref{eq:stability_opt_mip} is considerably harder to solve than an MILP or an MIQP with a convex QP relaxation.
+Modern solvers such as Gurobi 9.0 can solve problems of the form~\eqref{eq:stability_opt_mip}, however, by translating the indefinite cost into bilinear constraints and then using cutting plane and spatial branching techniques. \end{remark}